Daniyal1229/Daniyal1229/README.md

 ---

 <p align="center">
   <i>"Design is not just what it looks like and feels like.
-Design is how it works." - Steve Jobs</i>
+Design is how it works." - Daniyal syed</i>
 </p>